razor-network/docs-v2/docs/Governance.md

 ### Withdraw Lock Period

-The Withdraw Lock Period is the number of epochs for which the RAZORs are locked after initiating a withdraw request.
+The Withdraw Lock Period is the number of epochs for which the RAZOR tokens are locked after initiating a withdraw request.

 ### Max Alt Blocks